qcr/ros-debian-release-action/README.md

 ## Usage Example

 The following is a standard use case of the action, which requires the preceding action(s) [checkout, setup-qemu-action] to get your package(s) and ensure emulation of the different architectures works within each docker container.
+A working example can be found in the [example-ros-release](https://github.com/qcr/example-ros-release) repo.

 The default functionality of the action (as implemented below) will build your ROS package within a noetic amd64 container.
 Note that the ***runs-on*** argument can remain the latest ubuntu version, as the containers will have the specified architecture and os version.